duncpro/jaws-rest/README.md

 a package matching the glob `"**.dto.*"`.
 See the integration test suite for example usage of automatically generated DTOs.

+## Caveats
+- Streaming HTTP requests/responses is not supported and is currently outside the scope of this project.
+JAWS is ideal REST applications which deal in discrete payloads such as JSON objects.
+- Unlike API Gateway and Lambda, RDS Aurora Serverless is not eligible for AWS free-tier.
+This means that JAWS applications are not completely free to host if you use the  relational-database.

+## Dependencies
+The following software must be pre-installed on the system in order to use this template.
+- Node.js
+- AWS CDK
+- JDK 8

 ## Getting Started
 To get started simply clone the repository...